11 Supreme Court Decisions That Have Affected US Patent Laws In Past Decade

 While this decision was a boon for licensees, it’s certainly a big problem for the patent owners because now a licensee is no longer required to terminate or materially breach its licensee agreement to bring a suit challenging the validity or infringement of a patent.

 The Supreme Court issued the decision against LG Electronic and favored the patent exhaustion doctrine validity that applied to an authorized sale of components included in a patent process.

-LG sued Quanta for patent infringement stating that Quanta used its patented products which they had licensed to Intel.
-LG and Intel had a licensing agreement according to which Intel can manufacture or sell the microprocessor using LG’s patent.
+LG sued Quanta for patent infringement stating that Quanta used its patented products, which they had licensed to Intel.
+LG and Intel had a licensing agreement according to which Intel could manufacture or sell the microprocessor using LG’s patent.
 Quanta purchased licensed microprocessor products from Intel for making computers.
-Since Intel’s products were found without any reasonable noninfringing use by a trail court, LG sued Quanta for patent infringement.
+Since Intel’s products were found without any reasonable non-infringing use by a trial court, LG sued Quanta for patent infringement.

-The district court favored Quanta as per the exhaustion doctrine, but the Federal Circuit reversed the court’s decision by implying that the exhaustion can’t apply here because of Master agreement between Intel and LG that combined products would not be licensed.
+The district court favored Quanta as per the exhaustion doctrine, but the Federal Circuit reversed the court’s decision by implying that the exhaustion can’t apply here because of the Master Agreement between Intel and LG that combined products would not be licensed.

 Justice Thomas delivered the Supreme Court’s 19–page unanimous decision, stating: